NATO HQ Tirana

 NATO-Albania relations date back to 1992, when Albania joined the North Atlantic Cooperation Council (later renamed the Euro-Atlantic Partnership Council in 1997).
 Relations deepened when Albania joined the Partnership for Peace in 1994.
 Albania played an important role in supporting Allied efforts to end the humanitarian tragedy in Kosovo and secure the peace after the air campaign.
 Following the end of the fighting in Kosovo, NATO reorganised its forces in the Balkans and on Aug.
 31, 1999 established Communication Zone West – COMMZ (W), as an allied force presence with a specific mission in Albania.
 The Headquarters was integrated into the structure of KFOR and was the first operational, Italian-led NATO force.

 The main duties of COMMZ (W) were:

-To guarantee the freedom of movement along the two main lines of communications from Albania to Kosovo and south from Albania to the former Yugoslav Republic of Macedonia.
+To guarantee the freedom of movement along the two main lines of communications from Albania to Kosovo and south from Albania to North Macedonia.

 To guarantee the operability of the Logistic Base situated at Durres Harbour (SPOD – Sea port of Debarkation).